python-tls/tls/docs/_notes/tls-handshake.rst

        - If the session ID is not found:

-         - Generate a new session ID & perform a full handshake
+         - Generate a new session ID and perform a full handshake

        - If the session ID is found: